Egypt: Hydrocarbons and mining

 Egypt's oil production is concentrated in the Western Desert, the Gulf of Suez, and the Nile Delta, with peak crude oil output reaching approximately 941000 oilbbl/d in 1993 before declining to 630000 oilbbl/d by 2008.
-This decline transformed Egypt into a net oil importer by 2008–2009, prompting a strategic shift toward natural gas.
+This decline transformed Egypt into a net oil importer by 2008–2009, prompting a strategic shift towards natural gas.

 Natural gas has since become central to Egypt's economy, drawing major foreign investment.
 The Zohr gas field, discovered by Eni in 2015, is the Mediterranean's largest reserve, containing about 30 trillion cubic feet of gas.
 Production began in 2017 and reached 2.7 billion cubic feet per day (bcf/d) by 2019, greatly enhancing Egypt's energy outlook, though recent technical issues have reduced output; new drilling is planned to restore capacity.
 BP has made major investments, including a $12 billion commitment in 2015 to the West Nile Delta project, along with other developments such as Atoll, North Damietta, and Qattameya, which began production in 2020.

 Egypt possesses substantial mineral wealth, with deposits of gold, copper, iron ore, phosphate, uranium, tantalum, manganese, chromium, coal, zinc, lead, tin, and black sand minerals such as ilmenite, zircon, rutile, and magnetite.
 It also produces abundant industrial materials like granite, marble, limestone, white sand, kaolin, and feldspar.
 The gold mining sector has grown rapidly following investment reforms and exploration bids involving AngloGold Ashanti and Alexander Nubia International.
 The Sukari mine remains the core operation, with the sector's GDP share expected to reach 5–6% by 2030.
 Gold exports doubled to $2.17 billion in 2024, with Egypt aiming to join the world's top ten exporters by 2027.